Walter Haut: Haut and the Roswell UFO incident

 In an affidavit signed May 14, 1993, he repeated the above claimed sequence of events and added "I believe Col. Blanchard saw the material, because he sounded positive about what the material was.
 There is no chance he would have mistaken it for a weather balloon.
 Neither is there any chance that Major Marcel would have been mistaken."
 By this time, Haut, along with Max Littell and Glenn Dennis, had opened the International UFO Museum and Research Center.

-Then, in a recorded interview from 2000 with Wendy Connors and Dennis Balthauser, Haut claimed to have personally viewed an extraterrestrial or alien craft and a body in a Roswell Army Air Field base hangar, and being present at a senior staff meeting where a cover-up of events was discussed.
-Haut also placed Brigadier General Roger M. Ramey, head of the Eighth Army Air Force in Fort Worth, Texas, at the meeting.
-Ramey would later tell the press it was in fact a misidentified weather balloon after Haut had put out the press release of the recovered "flying disc."

-In December 2002, Haut also signed a sealed affidavit in which he went into more details about the craft, debris, bodies, and cover-up.
-Both the interview and affidavit were not to be released until after his death in 2005.